Directors and financial reporting

 As a director, you have a core, irreducible requirement of involvement in the management of the company.
 You must take reasonable steps to place yourself in a position to guide and monitor the management of the company.

 Your responsibilities are not limited by your particular background knowledge and experience.
-You must become familiar with the business of your company and how it is run, and ensure that your company is being properly run by management.
+You must become familiar with the business of your company and how it is run, and ensure that management is running it properly.

-If you take on a role with special responsibilities, such as the chair of an audit committee or the role of an executive director, you must discharge the increased responsibilities expected of directors in such positions with appropriate care and diligence.
+If you take on a role with special responsibilities, such as the chair of an audit committee or the role of an executive director, you must carry out these increased responsibilities with appropriate care and diligence.